ContainerSolutions/minimesos/docs/index.md

 ```

 Due to dependencies among versions of Docker, Mesos and docker-machine latest versions of these packages can not be used.
 It might be very tempting to use [Docker Toolbox](https://www.docker.com/toolbox),
-however we recommend to refrain from it as you loose control over used versions
+however we recommend to refrain from it as you lose control over used versions

 ```
 $ brew install homebrew/versions/docker171